ger-rinaldi/boniface-essentials-vscode/README.md

 No more of that thanks to Boniphace Essentials!

+The reason of being for this package is to ease setting up a new profile with basic extentions that are not usually bundled but that are really good together!
+If you see this pack, I hope you like and enjoy it!

+#### DISCLAIMER
+**None** of the extentions used are of my creation, credits to creators below.
+This is just a bundle.

 ## Extentensions I **love**

 This are extensions I consider necessary for all my profiles: